-I do have to be ruthless, however as they would happily take over my entire garden-some of my gardener friends admit to "hating" them, but how could you not love those sweet little faces?
+If you choose to plant them, you, like I, have to be ruthless, otherwise they would happily take over my entire garden.
+Some of my gardener friends admit to "hating" them, but how could you not love those sweet little faces?

 The rest of the garden design grew bit by bit.
 For example, you saw how the Rose Garden grew from the stump of that old tree and each year, I kept adding another rosebush or two.